secufer/serufer-app/README.md

  yarn start
 ```

-4. Type y or Y.
+4. Type y or Y to Do you want to install it globally [Y/n]?.

 <img src="https://github.com/secufer/serufer-app/blob/main/npm.png"><br />